PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Experiments

 \subsection{In-Depth Model Behavior Analysis}

-\textbf{Cross-Model Generalization and Scalability.} PRISM's selection mechanism generalizes robustly across diverse MLLM architectures by correcting representation anisotropy.
-By identifying semantically dense samples, we establish the approach's breadth across five model--encoder combinations.
-Results demonstrate that effectiveness holds for both small and large language models—including Vicuna, Phi-2, Qwen2.5, and Llama-3—and for distinct vision encoders like CLIP and SigLIP (details in Appendix~\ref{tab:model_arch}).
-These findings, illustrated in Fig.\ref{fig:archnew}, confirm that PRISM’s gains are not specific to the LLaVA architecture but transfer effectively across diverse multimodal families.
+\exppoint{170}{Effective Hallucination Mitigation.} PRISM sets a new state-of-the-art on all POPE subsets for hallucination detection, surpassing even specialized methods.
+This result suggests that our core mechanism—alleviating representation anisotropy via implicit re-centering —is highly effective at removing samples containing spurious semantic drift, which are a known cause of object hallucination.

-\textbf{Language Knowledge Retention.} Visual instruction tuning is known to degrade a model's foundational language capabilities, a phenomenon often termed "knowledge forgetting" \citep{zhang2024wingslearningmultimodalllms}.
+\exppoint{171}{Language Knowledge Retention.} Visual instruction tuning is known to degrade a model's foundational language capabilities, a phenomenon often termed "knowledge forgetting" \citep{zhang2024wingslearningmultimodalllms}.
 We show that PRISM not only mitigates this effect but can even enhance text-only performance.
-We hypothesize this is because PRISM's correlation-based pruning effectively removes samples with spurious visual-textual associations.
+We hypothesize this is because PRISM's Pearson-style correlation scoring effectively removes samples with spurious visual-textual associations.
 By filtering out this "noisy" data that often causes catastrophic forgetting, our method provides a cleaner training signal.
-As demonstrated in Table~\ref{tab:text} on language-centric benchmarks (MMLU, MMLU-PRO, and HellaSwag), models trained on the PRISM subset consistently outperform their full-dataset-trained counterparts.
+As shown in Fig.~\ref{fig:flan_llm_summary} and detailed in Table~\ref{tab:text}, models trained on the PRISM subset consistently outperform their full-dataset-trained counterparts on language-centric benchmarks.
 This highlights a dual benefit of PRISM: achieving state-of-the-art multimodal performance without sacrificing language competency.